ericmedvet/2d-robot-evolution/README.md

 mvn clean package
 ```

-At this point, if everything worked smoothly, you should be able to run a first short evolutionary optimization (assume you are in the parent directory of the `2d-robot-evolution` one that has been created after the last clone):
+At this point, if everything worked smoothly, you should be able to run a first short evolutionary optimization (assume you are in the parent directory of the `2d-robot-evolution` one that has been created after the last clone; this is suggested for real runs, so that you don't pollute your git branch with outcome files):
 ```shell
 java -cp "2d-robot-evolution/it.units.erallab.robotevo2d.assembly/target/robotevo2d.assembly-bin/modules/*" it.units.erallab.robotevo2d.main.singleagent.Starter
 ```